Laleham Burway: Cricket history

 During the 1736 English cricket season Chertsey Cricket Club played matches against Croydon and London.
 It is known that two games were played against Croydon before July that season: one at Duppas Hill in Croydon and the other at the Laleham Burway ground.

+Wide bat controversy

 Numerous matches were played at Laleham Burway during the 18th century.
-Perhaps the most famous was the one in which Thomas White's huge bat caused a furore that led to a change in the Laws of Cricket.
-This was the Chertsey v Hambledon game on Monday, 23 and Tuesday, 24 September 1771.
-Eight first-class cricket matches were held on the ground between 1773 and 1779, one with Chertsey classified as a first-class club, the only time this happened, six with Surrey teams as the home side and one where an England side played a Hampshire side.
+It has long been believed that it was the venue for the wide bat controversy, which led to a change in The Laws of Cricket.
+Although it is by means certain, and the evidence has been disputed, the match in question was Chertsey v Hambledon on Monday, 23 and Tuesday, 24 September 1771.

+1772 to 1784

+Several important matches were played on the ground in the 1770s, many with Surrey as the home team, and one between England (i.e., the "rest" of England) and Hampshire.

 The ground is known to have been used by Chertsey until June 1784, although it has been used in the 20th century for some cricket.
-Chetsey Cricket Club had "ceased to exist" by 1856 and its revival began at the Recreation Ground in Chertsey, followed by its present ground, Grove Road, after the First World War.
+Chertsey Cricket Club had "ceased to exist" by 1856 and its revival began at the Recreation Ground in Chertsey, followed by its present ground, Grove Road, after the First World War.